 - When casting, you might feel a slight twist

-OVERVIEW: This 2-piece medium-heavy surf rod works great if you’re headed for a light surf.
+BUYING ADVICE: This 2-piece medium-heavy surf rod works great if you’re headed for a light surf.
 Moreover, you can take it pretty much anywhere since it’s easy to transport.

 We experimented a bit with this rod and paired it with a Daiwa 3000 BG, which turned out as a perfect combo.
 We were able to cast a 1 oz swimbait quite far, and you can do this all day long because of the extremely light setup.
 We found the non-slippery cork handle to be quite a pro, resting your hands and helping you fish out anything with ease.
-If you’re interested to try premade combos, than we have this surf fishing rod and reel combo guide.

-FEATURES: The excellent quality build of the Tica line of surf spinning rod comes from the TC3 graphite material.
+FEATURES: The excellent quality build of the Tica line of spinning rods comes from the TC3 graphite material.
 It is further complemented by an alconite Fuji tip guide and hardloy rings.
 There are various weights (medium to heavy) and sizes (8 ft to 10 ft) to choose from, which enhances its versatility.

 WHY WE LIKE IT: The Daiwa Beefstick easily separates itself from other conventional rods.
 Even though it’s classified as a budget rod, you can rely on it if sturdiness and great casting are what you need.